The CompTIA A+ certification guide (2023)

 A+ study guides and A+ books

-A number of study guides and books are available to help you prepare for the A+ exam.
-You can find them at your local library or bookstore, or at online stores.
+Books and study guides provide strategies and tips to help you prepare for the CompTIA A+ exam.
+You can find many at your local library, bookstore or online retailers like Amazon.
 A few of the most popular are:

 CompTIA A+ jobs and careers